ProgPress: A Progress Meter Plugin for WordPress

 [...] thanks to Jason Penney’s wonderful plugin, ProgPress for providing the [...]

 Love your plugin, Jason!
-I tried making a Paypal donation via your Wordpress plugin page, but got an error message. :-(
+I tried making a Paypal donation via your WordPress plugin page, but got an error message. :-(

 @Debbie Ohi – Yikes!
 Thanks so much for pointing that out.
 Not sure why that stopped working, but it should be all set now.